Main page content

 The Elections Act was amended in 2020 to introduce a fixed election date.
 The next territorial election must occur on or before Monday, November 3, 2025.
 An election could be called earlier.

-I updated my information on my driver's licence and heath card, why isn't it updated on the register?
+I changed my address or name on my driver's license and heath card, why isn't it changed on the register?

 We update the register several times a year using information from: